Field Supplies

 Field guides

 While we are not requiring you to ID bumble bees or other plants, it can be nice to have field guides along with you to help answer any questions.
 Our guide to Minnesota Bumble Bees is a great resource.
+Plant ID can be difficult.
+If you are not sure, please snap a photo and check with Nest Quest staff.

 First aid kit